 In his right hand he holds the mala beads at shoulder level.
 Chenrezig is eternally repeating his mantra “Om Mani Padme Hum” and encourages the same dedicated practice from all devotees.
 Additionally, he is holding the lotus flower in his left hand which symbolizes the transcendence of the murkiness of samsara.
 Like the lotus flower, devotees are encouraged to rise out of the sea of suffering and blossom in the pure air.

-Our Chenrezig Statue Represents Avalokiteshvara
+Our Chenrezig Statue Portrays Avalokiteshvara

 Our masterpiece Chenrezig statue is inseparable from Avalokitesvara the “Bodhisattva of Compassion”.
 As Buddhism evolved out of India, iconic Buddhist figures met with different interpretations.
 As a result, when Buddhism was embraced in Tibet Avalokitesvara became Chenrezig.